fritzboyle/openvino-with-fpga-hello-world-face-detection/README.md

 # Tutorial Files
 In the "Tutorial" directory you will see:
 * Images\  - images for the Readme.md
+* Videos\ - media file for running the inference
 * cmake\ - Common CMake files
 * dx_face_detection\  - folder contains code to help run the scripts
 * Readme.md - The top level of this tutorial (this page)